yfauser/capstone-project/docs/report/report.md

 ### Algorithms and Techniques

 As you will read in the Benchmark section of this document, the existing work of the University of Ostrava tested the use of the random forest algorithm to detect PD patterns in the samples.
-In my project I wanted to see if I can achieve similar or better results using various neural networks.
+In my project I wanted to see if I can achieve similar or better results using various neural network implementations.

 Most of the work in this project went into preprocessing the data so that it can be feed into a neural network to predict whether a PD pattern is present in the sample or not.
 Here's a general overview: